-- (1) Improve the appearance of commercial, governmental, industrial and residential areas through incorporation of landscaping into development in ways that harmonize and enhance the natural and manmade environment; - (2) Preserve existing natural trees and vegetation.
-Discourage removal of any healthy, noninvasive trees and clear-cutting of wooded land; - (3) Incorporate native plants, plant communities and ecosystems into landscape design where possible; - (4) Maintain the existing natural character of the city through preservation of existing trees and vegetation; - (5) Balance the existing landscape with new landscape additions that are complementary; - (6) Provide landscape buffers to enhance transportation corridors, abate noise, minimize adverse impacts of adjacent differing land uses, and reduce surface heat of impervious surfaces; - (7) Promote water and energy conservation through Xeriscape principles; - (8) Reduce maintenance costs through preservation of existing landscape, and through appropriate and proper use of plant materials; and - (9) Promote and support city-wide tree planting to enhance the city's designation as a Tree City U.S. A by upholding the program's four (4) overarching standards: - Maintaining a tree board or department; - Having a community tree ordinance; - Spending at least \$2 per capita on urban forestry; and - Celebrating Arbor Day.
+- (1) Improve the appearance of commercial, governmental, industrial and residential areas through incorporation of landscaping into development in ways that harmonize and enhance the natural and manmade environment: - (2) Preserve existing natural trees and vegetation.
+Discourage removal of any healthy, noninvasive trees and clear-cutting of wooded land; - (3) Incorporate native plants, plant communities and ecosystems into landscape design where possible; - (4) Maintain the existing natural character of the city through preservation of existing trees and vegetation; - (5) Balance the existing landscape with new landscape additions that are complementary: - (6) Provide landscape buffers to enhance transportation corridors, abate noise, minimize adverse impacts of adjacent differing land uses, and reduce surface heat of impervious surfaces; - (7) Promote water and energy conservation through Xeriscape principles; - (8) Reduce maintenance costs through preservation of existing landscape, and through appropriate and proper use of plant materials; and - (9) Promote and support city-wide tree planting to enhance the city's designation as a Tree City U.S.A by upholding the program's four (4) overachieving overarching standards: - Maintaining a tree board or department - Having a community tree ordinance - Spending at least \$2 per capita on urban forestry - Celebrating Arbor Day.

 The terms and provisions of this article shall apply to all land uses within the city.
-Special provisions for single-family or two-family (duplex) lots are addressed in section 27-457 of this article.
+Special provisions for single-family or two-family (duplex) lots or any lot greater than two (2) acres in single-family use are addressed in section 27-459 457 of this article.